bseltz-cohesity/scripts/powershell/restoreSQL/README.md

 * -latest: Replay the logs to the latest point in time available
 * -wait: Wait for the restore to complete and report end status (e.g. kSuccess)
 * -overwrite: Overwrites an existing database (default is no overwrite)
+* -noRecovery: Restore the DB with NORECOVER option (default is to recover)

 ## Always On Availability Groups